How to Get Around Niagara Falls with Kids (Stroller-Friendly Tips + WEGO & Incline Guide)

 The Incline Railway is a must, and it’s fun to ride too!

-If you want a hotel that lets you walk or ride everywhere, check out our stay at Embassy Suites Fallsview—the location was a game-changer for our big family.
+If you want a hotel that lets you walk or ride almost everywhere, check out our stay at what is now Hyatt Regency Niagara Falls Fallsview (formerly Embassy Suites Fallsview).
+The location was a game-changer for our big family.

 If you’re wondering how to get to places that are too far to walk, the WEGO bus system makes it super easy!

-It’s the most efficient way to travel between top attractions like the Clifton Hill Fun Zone, Niagara Parks Power Station, and the Butterfly Conservatory.
+It’s one of the easiest ways to get between top attractions like the Clifton Hill Fun Zone, Niagara Parks Power Station, and the Butterfly Conservatory.

 The WEGO buses are: